Angel of Mine

-In 1998, American singer Monica released a cover version that topped the US Billboard Hot 100 chart for four weeks and peaked at number two on the US Billboard Hot R&B/Hip-Hop Songs chart.
+In 1998, American singer Monica released a cover version that topped the US Billboard Hot 100 chart for four weeks and peaked at number two on the US Billboard Hot R&B Singles & Tracks chart.
 It was certified platinum by the Recording Industry Association of America (RIAA) in 1999.

 Critical reception

 Pan-European magazine Music & Media wrote, "With this lush number, Eternal confirm their status as the U.K.'s queens of the R&B ballad, at the same time offering a preview of their imminent Greatest Hits album, which is due for release on October 20."
 British magazine Music Week rated "Angel of Mine" five out of five, picking it as Single of the Week.
 It was described as a "lush, touching ballad, highlighting their vocal prowess", and, "It cannot fail."
 The magazine's Alan Jones declared it as "particularly uplifting and enjoyable."

 Track listings

 Credits and personnel

 Credits are adapted from the liner notes of Greatest Hits.